Skip to main content

 Leader: Aleksandra Hari

-Within WP2 we will establish surveillance of IAV in wild mammals, carnivorous and omnivorous species specifically red foxes, and wild boars.
+Under WP2 surveillance of IAV in wild mammals, carnivorous and omnivorous species, especially red foxes, and wild boars, will be established.
 The combination of active and passive surveillance will address prevalence of infection as investigated by detection of antibodies against IAV as well as IAV detection and characterisation by molecular and virological methods.
 The goal is to use a representative sample for each selected species collected in regions with a history of AI outbreaks.

 Leader: Brigita Slavec

-Within this work package we will establish monitoring of environmental samples for the presence of IAV.
-We will focus on water samples (and associated sediment samples) obtained from water bodies with high density of migrating and wintering water bird populations and with ongoing or otherwise with history of known outbreaks of IAV (based on present and past surveillance data).
+Within this WP the monitoring of environmental samples for the presence of IAV will be established.
+Sampling will focus on water samples (and associated sediment samples) obtained from water bodies with high density of migrating and wintering water bird populations and with ongoing or otherwise with history of known outbreaks of IAV (based on present and past surveillance data).
 This kind of monitoring, also known as water-based epidemiology, represents an alternative to other approaches, which is not dependent on efforts linked with caught or dead animals and will provide independent insights into the appearance and epidemiology of the virus in an area linked with analysed samples.

 Leader: Ion Gutierrez Aguirre

+The WP focuses on determining the presence of IAV in domestic pigs.
 The epidemiology of swine influenza includes viruses of human, avian, and porcine origin.
 Pigs may play an important role as the intermediate host for other species, where reassortment and/or adaptation events occur.
-One of our goals is to determine which viral subtypes are circulating and are most prevalent in the pig population.
+One of the goals is to determine which viral subtypes are circulating and are most prevalent in the pig population.
 Through targeted surveillance of pig farms, we will collect nasal and environmental samples for detection and subtype characterization by molecular and virological methods.
-Protocols for pig influenza surveillance in pigs will be established and seminars and materials will be prepared to raise awareness about swine influenza among veterinarians, breeders and the public.

 Leader: Marina Štukelj